tytydraco/yessleep/out/They_Left_Me_in_the_Woods.md

 I looked up the stairs and walked past Little Alice all the way up the terrace to the white bathroom door.
 I heard his voice, muffled inside.
 The door opened easily, letting out the steam of the shower.

+The walls were white tile, with this tacky rose stalk pattern.
 I saw his silhouette behind a translucent glass panel as he washed himself.
 Washed himself of me.
-Over the running water, I even heard him singing:

-*"When my time comes around
-Lay me gently in the cold, dark earth.
-No grave can hold my body down,
-I'll crawl home to her..."*
+Stuck to the dry side of the panel was a green Bluetooth speaker evenly playing the song he was singing inside.
+Over the running water, I even heard him.
+I heard it was "Sailor Song" by Gigi Perez.
+For a while that was my favorite song.

 The thick panel broke into several jagged, uneven pieces with one swing of the hammer.
 He spun around suddenly, shock on his face, water falling from his hair and shoulders as the pieces of pane shattered at his feet like sheets of ice.